Summer Youth Employment Program FAQs

 • Only a parent, step-parent or other authorized legal guardian is able to attend the appointment.

-• If the step-parent attending the appointment is listed as a guardian on any official documentation (government letters, school records, medical records) that will suffice for proof of relationship.
+• If the adult attending the appointment is listed as a guardian on any official documentation (government letters, school records) that will suffice for proof of relationship and they can attend the appointment.

 • Yes, a foster parent can attend if they provide proof of the foster relationship and authorization to sign permissions on your behalf.
 They must also bring all required documents, including proof of income.